Skip to content

-Cheesy Beans and Rice has become one of our family’s favorite quick dishes.
+Cheesy Beans & Rice has become one of our family’s favorite quick dishes.
 It would make a great side, but has enough flavor and substance to stand on its own as a main dish.
 Personally, I love to eat the beans & rice with tortilla chips!
 Another great thing about this recipe is that you can put it together and refrigerate it to bake later.
 Simple and delicious!

 Cheesy Beans & Rice